Interference aided finite resonant response in an undamped forced oscillator: Interference aided regularization

 \section{Interference aided regularization}

-In this section, we attempt a perturbative approach to explain the finiteness of the response displayed in Fig. \ref{figdis}.
-The original solution corresponds to the linear approximation to \eqref{or0}; therefore, we begin by re-scaling the problem to make $H$ dimensionless and write,
+In this section, we propose a new perturbative approach to explain the finiteness of the response displayed in Fig. \ref{figdis}.
+The original solution corresponds to the linear approximation to \eqref{or0}; therefore, we begin by rescaling the problem to make $H = \omega^{2}F$ dimensionless and write,

 This enables us to use $F$ as the regulator in the problem; the original solution to the problem is given by the solution of the equation,

 We introduce the small correction to the above as,

 In order for this to be small (and for perturbation theory to be applicable), we require that $\theta$ be small and in order to achieve this we expand the variable in a specific manner assuming that $F$ is very small.
 From \eqref{mid}, after scaling $\theta$ as $F\theta$,